Skip to content

 You know about this whole climate change thing, right?
 Yeah, it’s pretty scary.
 A lot of people are saying we’re passed the tipping point.
 That’s not good.

 There are a lot of people, like you, asking what you can do to fix things.
 The answer now is frustratingly hollow.
 Structural, societal problems require structural, societal solutions.
-Which means the minimum action you absolutely must take is vote.
+The minimum action you absolutely must take is vote.
 Vote for leaders that care about the climate and our future.
-Or, barring that, vote for leaders that are going to be around long enough for their decisions to matter to their future.
-And then hold them accountable.
+Or, barring that, vote for leaders that are going to be around long enough for their decisions to matter to their future and then hold them accountable.

-That’s the advice we give all the time, when people ask what they can do.
-I hate giving people this advice, but I give it anyway, because, for most people, that’s their limit.
+That’s the advice I give when people ask what they can do.
+I hate giving people this advice but I give it anyway because, for most people, that’s their limit.
 It is necessary, but it is not sufficient.

 Voting is our minimum obligation to a resilient future.